Thought-Garden/voicing-gaia/README.md

 I think we can all use HAckMD as an editor if we like?
 As long as we are part of the repo.

 We can edit this file on GitHub as well then "sync" in HackMD.

+And with the HackMd Chrome extension you can just click on the "Edit HackMD" button that is added to the Gihub website by the Chrome extension.